22 Best Trees For Bees + FREE Printable

 Tupelo trees love water sources like swamps.

 The nectar provided by tupelo trees is much-loved by pollinators.
 While their flowers aren’t showy, they allow a colony to produce excellent honey.
-If you live in swampy, wet areas or sloughs then the water tupelo is a great choice.
-The black tupelo is better suited to sandy, well-drained soil.

 17. Black Locust